 - 1. Return to the Camera view. - 2.
-Select 3D> Material Painter> Material Eyedropper and notice that the mouse pointer displays an eyedropper icon $\checkmark$ .
+Select 3D> Material Painter> Material Eyedropper and notice that the mouse pointer displays an eyedropper icon \checkmark .

-3. Click once on the crown molding to load the wood material.
-Notice that the mouse pointer changes to a spray can

-4. Click on the chair rail and base moldings to apply the loaded material.
+- 3. Click once on the crown molding to load the wood material.
+Notice that the mouse pointer changes to a spray can th_i, indicating that the loaded material is ready to apply to another object. - 4.
+Click on the chair rail and base moldings to apply the loaded material.